hannah-jj/Intro-to-Algorithm-Exercises/README.md

 4. Intersection: Finding Intersection between two rectangles

 5. Temperarture Tracker : track temperature, utilize class method to track min, max, mean & mode

+6. Binary Tree:
+	a. superbalanced - difference between the depths of any two leaf nodes is no greater than one.

+	b. binary search tree - check if a binary tree is a valide binary search tree